Cedar County, Missouri

 Cedar County was created on February 14, 1845 from Dade County and St. Clair County.
 The county was named for the abundance of Eastern Red Cedar trees.

 The County Seat is located in Keytesville and in addition the county government website is unknown

-Bordering Counties are St. Clair County (north), Polk County (east), Dade County (south), Benton County (southwest), Vernon County (west).
+Bordering Counties are St. Clair County, Polk County, Dade County, Benton County, Vernon County.

 Cities and towns located in the County include Caplinger Mills, El Dorado Springs, Jerico Springs, Stockton, Umber View Heights.

 Cedar County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Cedar County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.